UBC-MOAD/docs/jupyter.rst

     you will collapse the :program:`ssh` port forwarding tunnel and your Jupyter server and client will stop being able to talk to each other.

 .. note::
-    Remember that if you are running the server part of Jupyter on a MOAD workstation like :kbd:`char` rather than on :kbd:`salish`, you need to use the workstation name in 2 places in the :command:`ssh -N -L ...` command.
+    Remember that if you are running the server part of Jupyter on a MOAD workstation like ``char`` rather than on ``salish``, you need to use the workstation name in 2 places in the :command:`ssh -N -L ...` command.

 Finally,
-open a new tab in the browser on your laptop and go to :kbd:`http://localhost:4343/` to bring up the Jupyter client.
+open a new tab in the browser on your laptop and go to ``http://localhost:4343/`` to bring up the Jupyter client.
-Use whatever port number you chose, if you chose to use something other than :kbd:`4343` in the :command:`ssh -N -L ...` command.
+Use whatever port number you chose, if you chose to use something other than ``4343`` in the :command:`ssh -N -L ...` command.
 You may land on a Jupyter page that asks you to enter a :guilabel:`Password or token` to log in.
 If so,
 copy the the long string of digits and letters from the URL in the Jupyter server terminal windows.